psteitz/problems/README.md

 ## License / Copyright

 All original materials are licensed under the [Apache License, version 2](https://www.apache.org/licenses/LICENSE-2.0).
 All source code and solutions are original as are most of the problems.
 In some cases, problems are adapted from other sources.
-In these cases, I have attributed the source.
+In these cases, I have tried to attribute the source.

 ## Bugs, comments, contributions